Updated: December 10, 2024

 A buyer’s agent like Goldcrest will also be of great value as they will have access to exclusive listings through their network and solely work on your behalf as the buyer.

-There are a number of potential pitfalls you could encounter when buying property in Cascais, which is why seeking the professional services of a buyer’s agent is highly recommended.
-Potential issues may include legal complexities with property title deeds or debts attached to the property or missing vital information pertaining to local regulations or tax laws.
+There are a number of potential pitfalls when buying property in Cascais, which is why seeking the professional services of a buyer’s agent is highly recommended.
+Possible issues may include legal complexities with property title deeds or debts attached to the property or missing vital information pertaining to local regulations or tax laws.

 Calculated based on the property’s value or declared amount in the deed, the IMT (Municipal Tax on Onerous Transmissions of Real Estate) is a property transfer tax that needs to be paid before the purchase is completed.
 The property transfer tax rate varies from 0 to 8 percent based on factors like property type, location, purchase price, and intended use.